 2. If DHCP is your preferred setting, proceed to Step 2: Access; if not, click on the checkbox to deselect DHCP and enter your network settings manually.

 The Network Settings entry fields should appear as shown:

-- 3. Type in the network information in the corresponding entry fields, and then select Apply Changes. - 4.
-Select the Next button OR proceed to Step 2: Access.
+3. Type in the network information in the corresponding entry fields, and then select apply changes.